-10. Security Light
+10. Vehicle Security Light

-This light will flash rapidly for approximately 15 seconds when the Vehicle Security Alarm is arming.
+This light will flash rapidly for approximately 15 seconds when the vehicle security alarm is arming.
 The light will flash at a slower speed continuously after the alarm is set.

-The Security light will also come on for about three seconds when the ignition is first turned on.
+The security light will also come on for about three seconds when the ignition is first turned on.

-11. ABS Warning Light
+11. Anti-Lock Brake System (ABS) Light

 This light monitors the Anti-Lock Brake System (ABS) which is described elsewhere in this manual.
-This light will come on when the ignition key is turned to the ON position and may stay on for approximately three seconds.
+This light will come on when the ignition key is turned to the ON position and ignition key is turned to the ON position and may stay on for approximately three seconds.
 If this light remains on or comes on during driving, it indicates that the Anti-Lock portion of the brake system is not functioning and that service is required.
-See your authorized dealer immediately.
+See an authorized dealer immediately.
 With the ABS malfunctioning, the Brake Assist System (BAS) and Electronic Stability Program (ESP) are also switched off.
 Both malfunction indicator lights illuminate with the engine running.
 If the charging voltage falls below 10 volts, the malfunction indicator light illuminates and the ABS is switched off.

 When the voltage is above this value again, the malfunction indicator light should go out and the ABS is operational.
-If the malfunction indicator light stays illuminated, have the system checked at your authorized dealer as soon as possible.
+If the malfunction indicator light stays illuminated, have the system checked at an authorized dealer as soon as possible.

-12. Engine Oil Pressure Indicator Light
+12. Oil Pressure Warning Light

-This light indicates that the engine oil pressure has become too low.
-For a bulb check, this light will come on momentarily when the ignition is turned ON.
+This light indicates low engine oil pressure.
+The light should turn on momentarily when the engine is started.
 If the light turns on while driving, stop the vehicle and shut off the engine as soon as possible.
-See your authorized dealer for service immediately.
+A chime will sound when this light turns on.